WyoBio/Wyoming-Computational-Biology-Workshop/README.md

 #### Generating list of hisat2 commands

 You can use the following script by pasting it into any text editor (vi or nano) and saving it as a .bash file.
-For this session, it has been provided as `hisat2_cmd.bash`.
+For this session, it has been provided as `hisat2_cmd.bash` in the `Data_Vault` folder.
 This script automates the generation of alignment commands for RNA-seq data using hisat2 and samtools.

 ```bash
 #!/bin/bash